Foreign relations of Kazakhstan: Peacekeeping initiatives

+On 25 July 2026, during a meeting with Russian President Vladimir Putin in Omsk, President Kassym-Jomart Tokayev called for the Russo-Ukrainian war to be “frozen” and for negotiations to resume on the basis of what he described as the “Istanbul Formula 2.0”.
+He expressed concern over the continued loss of life and said that the conflict should be brought to an end.

 Kazakhstan has played an active role in international organizations.
 In 2010, Kazakhstan chaired the OSCE, and in 2011, the Organization of Islamic Cooperation.
 Kazakhstan has been actively involved in the Shanghai Cooperation Organization since its inception and chaired it in 2010–2011.
 In 2016, Kazakhstan was elected as a non-permanent member of the United Nations Security Council for 2017–2018.

 Illicit drugs

 Illegal cannabis and, to a lesser extent, opium production in Kazakhstan is an international issue since much of the crop ends up being sold in other countries, particularly in other member-states of Commonwealth of Independent States (CIS).
 In 1998, the United Nations Office on Drugs and Crime estimated that a "minimum of 1,517 tons of cannabis was harvested" in Kazakhstan.

 With the fall of the Soviet Union, Kazakhstan became a major transit country for narcotics produced in Southwest Asia, primarily from Afghanistan.
 In 2001, Kazakh authorities reported 1,320 cases of drug trafficking and seized 18 metric tons of narcotics.
 However, this is viewed as a fraction of the actual total volume trafficked and widespread corruption continues to hamper government anti-drug efforts; Transparency International gave Kazakhstan a score of 2.2, on a scale of 0–10 with 0 indicating a "highly corrupt" state.
 Russia and other parts of Europe are the main markets for these drugs although drug use is growing in Kazakhstan as well.